-Each house is assessed and a waste management plan for demolition prepared that is tailored to the specific house and block.
-This includes an understanding of the estimated potential capacity needed at the disposal site to take the soil, waste and rubble of the demolished house.
+Disposal activities are undertaken by experienced demolition contractors under strict transport and handing protocols with safety as the priority for the community and contractors.
+A waste management plan is prepared for each house and block.
+This includes estimating potential capacity needed at the disposal site to take the soil, waste and rubble of a demolished house.

-Waste is carefully consolidated and covered, then transported in trucks on designated roads directly to the asbestos tip site within the West Belconnen Resource Management Centre.
+Most soil, waste and rubble waste from the demolition of affected houses is disposed of at the West Belconnen Resource Management Centre in Parkwood.
+Waste is carefully consolidated and covered, then transported in trucks on designated roads directly to the asbestos tip site where it is covered by soil.